fenago/kubernetes-course/md/Lab_11.md

 =======

-Over the course of this chapter, we have applied our skills to be able to leverage StatefulSets in our example application.
+Over the course of this lab, we have applied our skills to be able to leverage StatefulSets in our example application.
 We have looked at how to think about running stateful portions of our software programmatically and how to refactor applications to leverage that